ddelsizov/terminal-edno/README.md

 ## Limitations and future plans

-- This is a very very basic implementation, as i learn about Zig and does not support advanced features like command history, auto-completion, complex shell operations and so on.
+- This is a very very basic implementation, as i learn about Zig and does not support advanced features like auto-completion, complex shell operations, escape sequence handling, and much more which is usually expected.
-- Input sanitization is not implemented

 ## License